shivpatel0812/Building_Cap_Track/README.md

 - Data (entry/exit counts and timestamp) is sent from the Raspberry Pi to the cloud using an HTTP request through a Node.JS API

 ### Backend and Cloud Infrastructure:
-- **Azure Blob Storage**: The processed data is uploaded to Azure Blob Storage for further analysis and storage.
+- **AWS S3 Storage**: The processed data is uploaded to a S3 bucket for further analysis and storage.
 Each entry is stored as a JSON object.
-- **Azure Functions**: Used to clean and update real-time data.
-These functions trigger automatically when new data is uploaded to Azure Blob, allowing for real-time processing without the need for a constantly running server.
+- **AWS Lambda Function**: Used to clean and update real-time data.
+These functions trigger automatically when new data is uploaded to AWS S3, allowing for real-time processing without the need for a constantly running server.
 - **MongoDB**: Acts as the central database for storing processed data.
 MongoDB allows for efficient querying and scaling as the dataset grows.

 ---